O

 Osprey Nest

 They breed near freshwater lakes and rivers, constructing large platforms in the forks of tall trees, rocky outcrops, utility poles, and artificial platforms.
-They make the platform using heaps of sticks, driftwood, or seaweed and continue adding to it each year.
-Some nesting sites have been used for 70 years.
+They make the platform using heaps of sticks, driftwood, or seaweed, and continue adding to it each year.
+Some nesting sites have been used for several decades.

 Scientific Name